polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/build-a-local-blockchain.md

 The node template provides a pre-configured, functional single-node blockchain you can run in your local development environment.
 It includes several key components, such as user accounts and account balances.

-These pre-defined elements allow you to experiment with common blockchain operations without requiring any initial modifications to the template.
+These predefined elements allow you to experiment with common blockchain operations without requiring initial template modifications.
 In this tutorial, you will:

 - Build and start a local blockchain node using the node template